-Pyruvate data seems to be fairly clear in regards to its positive
+Pyruvate data seem to be fairly clear in regards to its positive

 effect on high performance athletes.
 Pyruvate seems to greatly